We understand how important the choice of a child’s educational path is for a family.

 Q. What is the best way to find out more about applying to Academy?

 Please visit our Applying to Academy page for a quick walk-through of how our application process unfolds for both you and your child.

-To introduce yourself and your child, click here to fill out a secure, online Admissions Inquiry Request.
-We will promptly reply with information about the admissions process, upcoming admissions events and application deadlines.
+Click here to request information about the admissions process.
 Families who wish to enroll more than one child should submit separate inquiries for each child.
 We always welcome a phone call or a personal meeting.
-Please call Jami Ervin at 614-509-2220 or email at email@example.com to set up a time.
+Please call our Admissions office at 614-509-2220 or email at email@example.com to set up a time.

 Q. At what grade levels do most students enter your school?

-Most students enter Academy at key transition points in the educational journey: Pre-Kindergarten, Kindergarten, 6th and 9th grades, however, openings are typically available at each grade level each year.
+Most students enter Academy at key transition points in the educational journey: Explorers Program, Pre-Kindergarten, Kindergarten, 6th and 9th grades, however, openings are typically available at each grade level each year.

 Q. When should we apply, and when is the best time of year to apply?